Our Founder's Story

 As a competitive tennis player for eight years, Dominique was constantly on the court, her priority was getting scouted for universities, any injuries were not.
 But one early morning practice injured her dominant left hand and Dominique's dream was gone in an instant.

-Doctors diagnosed her with Reflex Sympathetic Dystrophy, RSD (also known as CRPS, Complex Regional Pain Syndrome) which is a neurovascular condition that follows an injury to the sympathetic nervous system in an affected area.
-When the nervous system is damaged, its ability to heal is compromised, forcing the nervous system to continuously recycle massive injury.
-Symptoms include severe nerve pain, swelling, bruising, muscular spasms, temperature changes and more.
-After being ordered into unsuccessful and grueling physical therapy for months, countless pediatric specialists, procedures and tests, with a surprise spinal correction and fusion surgery, Dominique's health kept declining.
+Doctors diagnosed her with a neurovascular condition that developed from when the nervous system is damaged, essentially its ability to heal is compromised, forcing the nervous system to continuously recycle massive injury.
+After unsuccessful treatments for years, countless specialists, procedures, even a surprise spinal correction and fusion surgery, Dominique's health kept declining and her chronic illness spread throughout the entire left side of her body.